jobayer977/javascript-interview-questions/docs/11 Keyed collections/what-is-the-purpose-of-the-set-in-javascript/index.md

 ---
 title: What is the purpose of the Set in javascript?
 ---
-## What is the purpose of the Set in javascript?

 The Set is a data structure that stores unique values of any type.
 It is a collection of values.
 It is a collection of values that are not duplicated.
 And have useful built-in methods for manipulating the collection.